sahithyandev/s3/src/content/docs/data-communication-and-networking/06-digital-to-digital.md

 ### Multilevel Binary

 Encoding more than 1 bit per 1 symbol.
 Achieved through having more than 2 voltage levels.
-The word is not implying 2 levels; it's used as it is used in digital communication.
-Can carry more bits per symbol.
-Requires more signal power (approx. $3\text{dB}$, or $2\text{x}$).
+"Binary" is not implying 2 levels; it's used as it is used in digital communication.
+Requires more signal power (approx. $3\,\text{dB}$, or $2\text{x}$).

 ### Scrambling